IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 <!-- the task, the languages, and the type of data -->

+### Updates
+- March 11: Blind test set (_only the source_) and evaluation script
+will be released by March 14 [Isometric SLT repo](https://github.com/amazon-research/isometric-slt).
+See [System Submission](isometric.md#system-submission) section for more details.
+- March 25: The reference of the blind test will be released.

 ## Description
 Isometric translation task refers to generating translations similar in length to the source.